 John 3:3-8

 “Jesus answered and said to him [Nicodemus], "Most assuredly, I say to you, unless one is born again [but the Greek says “born from above” - see also NIV margin], he cannot see the kingdom of God."
 Nicodemus said to Him, "How can a man be born when he is old?
 Can he enter a second time into his mother’s womb and be born?"
 Jesus answered, "Most assuredly, I say to you, unless one is born of water and the Spirit, he cannot enter the kingdom of God.
 "That which is born of the flesh is flesh, and that which is born of the Spirit is spirit.
 "Do not marvel that I said to you, ‘You must be born again.
 [Greek: “born from above”]’ "The wind blows where it wishes, and you hear the sound of it, but cannot tell where it comes from and where it goes.
-So is everyone who is born of the Spirit.
+So is everyone who is born of the Spirit.”

 As Jesus makes clear there are two births that are available.
 The first birth is the birth of the water or of the flesh.
 This is the physical birth and all the people who have ever lived on this earth have taken part of this birth.
 Apart however from this birth, there is one more, that, as Jesus made clear, is a prerequisite to enter into the kingdom of God.
 This is the “birth from above”.
 Many translators have translated this as “born again”.
-As this is indeed a second birth and therefore to say that we were born again is valid4, what the Greek says here is “born from above”, which is another expression to say “born of God who is in above”.
+As this is indeed a second birth and therefore to say that we were born again is valid

 We saw previously in John that the Word speaks of those who believe in the name of the Lord Jesus Christ as born of God.
 Here the Lord speaks about “born from above”.
 Both are the same and point out the fact that there is a second BIRTH that is required to bring us into the kingdom of God.
 This is the birth from God or the birth from above or the birth from the Spirit, as it is also called in the above passage of John 3.
 See again that the Word of God does not speak about adoption.
 Jesus didn’t say that we have to be adopted by God but to be born of God.
 It is this very birth that makes us children of God and give us the right to call God our daddy (Abba) Father.
 We could of course also call him father if we had been adopted by him, but obviously we do not have adoption here but birth.
 But let’s carry on and go to the first epistle of John.
 There in I John 5:1 we read: